Formentor lighthouse

 The sensational road to Formentor Lighthouse in Mallorca

-Can I drive to Formentor lighthouse?
+Can I drive to Formentor Lighthouse?

-Is the road to Formentor lighthouse difficult?
+Is the road to Formentor Lighthouse difficult?

 Is the road to Formentor Lighthouse open?

-Where is the Seat Cupra advert filmed?
+Where was the Seat Cupra advert filmed?

-Located in one of the island's most rugged and isolated places, to drive the road without stopping will take most people between 20 and 30 minutes.
-However, due its beauty, the drive will take longer.
-There are a few viewpoints along the way so make sure to reserve some extra time.
+Located in one of the island's most rugged and isolated places, driving the road without stopping will take most people between 20 and 30 minutes.
+However, due to its beauty, the drive will take longer.
+There are a few viewpoints along the way, so make sure to reserve some extra time.
 This is an enjoyable drive along a serpentine road.
 The drive offers stunning views of the rugged Mallorcan coast.
 It’s said to be one of the most scenic drives in the world.
 The drive has scenery as dramatic as anyone could wish for.
-Cliffs 400 metres tall jut into the sea, their weird rock formations attracting nesting seabirds, while pine trees seem to grow out of the rocks.
-Currently, it is the lighthouse with the focal plan at higher altitude in all the Balearic Islands.
-Obviously, from this spot an awesome view of the most northern part of the North Range can be observed.
-Countless TV advertisements have been shot on the road to the lighthouse.
-It has a privileged location far away from the main tourist hotspots in Majorca which has inspired numerous artists to write poems and draw paintings.
+Cliffs 400 meters tall jut into the sea, their weird rock formations attracting nesting seabirds, while pine trees seem to grow out of the rocks.
+Currently, it is the lighthouse with the focal plane at the highest altitude in all the Balearic Islands.
+Obviously, from this spot, an awesome view of the most northern part of the North Range can be observed.

-When was the road to Cap de Formentor lighthouse built?
+When was the road to Cap de Formentor Lighthouse built?

 The road was built by the Spanish engineer Antonio Parietti in 1925.
 His masterpiece on Mallorca, however, was the snake road to Sa Calobra.
 Instead of being overwhelmed by what stood in his way on the cliffs, Parietti observed the Tramuntana winds and understood: where the slope was too steep, he made a curve.
 When he had to remove part of the cliffs, he placed the waste in other places where it was needed.
 The result was the two roads, which are nestled together in the mountains like abandoned silk ribbons.
 The lighthouse opened in 1863 as part of the coastal lighting scheme to provide greater safety for boats sailing off Mallorcan shores at night.